-We offer credit card balance transfer loan product in amounts ranging from RMB2,000 to RMB60,000 with terms of three, six, nine and 12 installments.
-The funds of our credit card balance transfer loan product are transferred into a borrower's credit card account for paying the outstanding credit card balance.
-In 2017, we also started to offer credit card holders with cash advance product in amounts ranging from RMB1,000 to RMB10,000 with terms of the same combination of installments.
+We offer Xiaoying card loan in amounts ranging from RMB2,000 to RMB80,000 with terms of three, six, nine and 12 installments.
 Borrowers usually repay the principal and interest accrued based on the original principal amount in equal monthly installments, provided that, prior to December 7, 2017, we deducted part of the service fees from the loan principal in advance and received the remaining service fees paid by borrowers in equal monthly installments.
-In 2017, the APR of Xiaoying Card Loan paid by borrowers was 26.21%.
 In October 2017, we introduced a new loan product "Xiaoying Professional Loan" to credit card holders who have been assigned with the highest credit grade by our risk management system and require long-term liquidity and large-amount capital.
 Xiaoying Professional Loan has a term of one to three years.
 Borrowers of this product can repay at any time after three months of origination and all monthly service fees for the remaining period is waived upon termination.
-We considered Xiaoying Professional Loan under Xiaoying Card Loan since January 1, 2018.
-In 2018 and 2019, the APR of Xiaoying Card Loan paid by borrowers was 29.80% and 29.73%.
+We considered Xiaoying Professional Loan as one of our other products and determined that the volume of this product in 2017 was immaterial.
+We started to operate and manage Xiaoying Professional Loan under Xiaoying Card Loan since January 1, 2018.
+In 2018, 2019 and 2020, the APR of Xiaoying Card Loan paid by borrowers was 29.80%, 29.73% and 21.9%.

-We facilitated 1,606,569, 2,746,293 and 1,919,735 loans for Xiaoying Card Loans in 2017, 2018 and 2019, respectively.
-The total loan amount of Xiaoying Card Loan we facilitated increased from RMB12,634 million in 2017 to RMB26,011 million in 2018 and further increased RMB27,702 million in 2019.
-The average loan amount per transaction was RMB7,864 in 2017, RMB9,471 in 2018 and RMB14,430 in 2019.
-The outstanding balance of Xiaoying Card Loan we facilitated to borrowers increased from RMB8,102 million as of December 31, 2017 to RMB13,140 million as of December 31, 2018 and further to RMB12,574 million as of December 31, 2019.
+We facilitated 2,746,293, 1,919,735 loans and 2,462,468 loans for Xiaoying Card Loans in 2018, 2019 and 2020, respectively.
+The total loan amount of Xiaoying Card Loan we facilitated increased from RMB26,011 million in 2018 to RMB27,702 million in 2019 and further increased RMB23,841 million in 2020.
+The average loan amount per transaction was RMB9,471 in 2018, RMB14,430 in 2019 and RMB9,682 in 2020.
+The outstanding balance of Xiaoying Card Loan we facilitated to borrowers increased from RMB11,631 million as of December 31, 2019 to RMB12,615 million as of December 31, 2020.